home-assistant/companion.home-assistant/docs/integrations/android-widgets.md

 5. If needed select the attribute checkbox and select the attribute you wish to add to the state
 6. If needed adjust the widget text size
 7. If needed add a custom separator to sit between the state and attribute
-8.  <span class='beta'>BETA</span> If supported choose the tap action for the widget: toggle the entity or refresh the state manually (if not supported a tap will refresh)
+8. If supported choose the tap action for the widget: toggle the entity or refresh the state manually (if not supported a tap will refresh)
 9. Supply a name for the widget
 10. Save the widget